 Art Intensive Mini Camp for Middle School Students

 Tuesday — Thursday

 $120 (members $95)

-Middle school students with an interest in art explore a variety of skill-building exercises with the artists-in-residence, Julie Garvin Riggs and Matt Ferrer.
-Both graduates of esteemed art programs, the Museum Educators will offer both general and directed projects for the participants.
+Middle school students with an interest in art explore a variety of skill building exercises with the artist-in-residence, Julie Riggs.
+A graduate of esteemed art programs, Riggs offers both general and directed projects for the participants.
 Camp includes a t-shirt, materials, and snacks.